Pocket Squares | Rules and Etiquette in 2023

 It is our opinion that if you are looking to get the plaudits you deserve with a black pocket square you should either go for a square with a hint of pattern or a classic white shoestring.
 The white trim will always give that clear contrast that completes the jacket beautifully.

-As a general rule of thumb, there are no distinct pocket square rules for a when pairing your pocket square with a suit relative to wearing a sports jacket or blazer.
+As a general rule of thumb, when it comes to pocket squares for suits, there are no distinct pocket square rules for when pairing your pocket square with a suit relative to wearing a sports jacket or blazer.
 However, there are a couple of things to keep in mind.

 The next thing to consider is the pattern of the suit.
 Depending on your own personal style, if you choose to go for a more vibrant pattern with your suit then the more formal etiquette would be to go for a plainer pocket square design to provide balance.
 Note the square in the below image complementing the shirt colour for a beautifully balanced look that is perfect for a corporate environment.